linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 (ON-RRP) sets a floor on rates by offering an outside

-- ption for certain money market funds to invest their cash.
+option for certain money market funds to invest their cash.
 Since September 2019, the Federal Reserve has also operated a Repo Facility (RP) that sets a ceiling on rates by lending to primary dealers.
 However, because